 “Hi, Jase.
 Come into the kitchen, I have a little snack for you.”

 ‘Whoa, that’s different,’ he thought.
 He sat down to a plate with an apple cut in wedges with the seeds and core cut out.
-He took a bite, and a breath as well.
+He took both a bite and a breath as well.

 “Thanks for the apple.
 It’s crunchy and really good.”